jessica12ryan/fpp-os/README.md

 ## 📥 Download (For Physical PC's)

-Downloading the ISO is not required for Virtual Machines as the VM script will download the ISO automatically.
+Downloading the ISO is not typically.
+The VM scripts and the FPP Flasher tool will download the ISO automatically.
 If you are installing on a VM, skip directly to the [Installation Guide](#installation-guide).

 ### FPP Flasher (Recommended)
 The easiest way to get started.
 Automatically flashes the latest ISO to your USB drive in one click.